Robert336/Robert336/README.md

   - React.js, and Node.js
   - C language (pls send help)
   - Web automation with Selenium and Python
-  - DevOps with Microsoft Azure
+  - DevOps and Microsoft Azure
 - 👯 I’m looking to collaborate on ...
   - Anything!!! 😃
 - ⚡ Fun fact: 🏎️ Formula 1 fan 🏎️ my favourite team is McLaren 🧡💙, and favourite driver is Lando Norris 🏁